utopia-foss/utopia/doc/faq/core/select.rst

 Which selection modes are available?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following is an excerpt from the C++ documentation.
-For information on parameters corresponding to each mode, see there.
+For information on parameters corresponding to each mode, take a look there.

 .. doxygenenum:: Utopia::SelectionMode
   :project: utopia